sara-nl/clouddocs/general-start.markdown

 4. The second step in the dialogue is to select a `template`.
 Since this is your first `template`, there is only one item in the list.
 Select this `template` by clicking on it.

-5. Click on the _Create_ button at the bottom of the screen.
+5. Click on the _Create_ button at the top of the screen.

 Your VM will appear in the list of virtual machines.
 At first, it will have the state PENDING.
 That state means that the cloud system is looking for a place where your virtual machine can actually run.